EducloudHQ/package-delivery-microservices/README.md

 # Deployment

-- Deploy the merge api
+- Deploy the merge api (main branch)

 - Get the roleArn, the mergedApiArn, and the mergedApiId and update the context variables in the `cdk.json` file for all the services.